rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 indicate which functions are tests with the `#[test]` attribute.

 The function currently has no body, which means there is no code to fail the test; an empty test is a passing test!
-Let's run it and see that this test passes.
+Let’s run it and see that this test passes.

 The `cargo test` command runs all tests we have in our project, as shown in